TercerPlaneta/ccnet.GitTagLabeller/README.md

 * *commitCountOffset* is optional (defaults to 0)
 * *skipPrefix* is optional
 * *executable* is optional (by default searchs in PATH)

+## How to make use of the label

+* In an MSBuild target you may access the value as $(CCNetLabel)
+* In NAnt you may use $[CCNetLabel]
+* To use the value inside the CCNet config blocks, you need to write it as a dynamic parameter, i.e. $[$CCNetLabel] .
+This is valid only for CCNet 1.5+

 ## Installation ##

 * Before building, update the *ThoughtWorks.CruiseControl.Core.dll* and *ThoughtWorks.CruiseControl.Remote.dll* in the *lib* folder with the ones corresponding to your CCNET version (found in *server* subfolder of the CruiseControl.Net program files folder)